Joseph C. Harsch: Works

 Harsch authored several books related to the European conflict, including Pattern of Conquest (1941), an analysis of the Nazi threat before the U.S. entry into the war, and The Curtain isn't Iron (1950), about the Soviet bloc and the Cold War.
 His memoir, At the Hinge of History: a Reporter's Story (1993) won praise for him late in his life.

 Accolades

-In 1951 Harsch received the Alfred I. duPont Award.
-The $1,000 award for his work with the Liberty Broadcasting System cited Harsch's "consistently excellent and accurate gatghering and reporting of news by radio".
+In 1951, Harsch received the Alfred I. duPont Award.
+The $1,000 award for his work with the Liberty Broadcasting System cited Harsch's "consistently excellent and accurate gathering and reporting of news by radio".
+In 1965 he was made an honorary Commander of the Order of the British Empire (CBE Hon).